1. What is the cost of the home study?

 5. Are you willing to release my completed home study, criminal background checks and supporting documents to me?
 YES.
 We recommend that you keep a copy of all documents for your records and for applying with agencies or accepting a match and taking placement.
 The home study is yours to use with any agency that you wish to apply with.
 We will give you 3 original signed, notarized copies.
 Most agencies will accept a copy of the home study but may request an original once you match.

 6. For how long is the home study good?
-The home study is good for a year from the date it was completed.
+The home study is good for one year from the date it was completed.
 Other documents such as medical evaluations, drug screens, and criminal background checks are also only good for a year from the date they are completed.

 7. What if I have a criminal history?
 In most cases this is not an issue unless it is recent and/or involves children.
 If you do have a previous arrest(s), we ask that you write an explanation and the steps you have taken to ensure that you would never be arrested for similar reasons again.